Institute for Nonprofit News

 The Institute for Nonprofit News (INN) is a non-profit consortium of nonprofit journalism organizations.
-The organization promotes nonprofit investigative and public service journalism.
-INN facilitates collaborations between member organizations, provides training in best-practices and fundraising, and provides back-office services.
+The organization promotes non-profit investigative and public service journalism.
+INN facilitates collaborations between member organizations, provides training in best-practices and fundraising and provides back-office services.

 History

 INN was founded as the Investigative News Network in 2009 at a summer conference held at the Pocantico Center in New York with journalists from the Center for Public Integrity and the Center for Investigative Reporting, among other newer organizations.
 The result of that conference was the Pocantico Declaration with the intent to share resources and collaborate on projects.

 Two papers in 2010 described a trend in news media where watchdog journalism was being done increasingly outside of mainstream newsrooms.
 INN was granted 501(c)(3) nonprofit status by the IRS in March 2012, 19 months after applying.
 In November 2014, the board of INN met to conduct a strategic review of the organization.
 During that meeting the board decided to refine the organization's mission and to change its name from "Investigative News Network" to the "Institute for Nonprofit News".

 In March 2015, the board voted to terminate the organization's first CEO, Kevin Davis, and appoint data reporter Denise Malan as the interim CEO while a search was conducted to find a permanent replacement.
 In September 2015, Sue Cross, formerly a consultant and before that a long-time employee of AP was hired as the new Executive Director and CEO.
 At the start of 2024, Karen Rundlet took over the top role from Cross; Rundlet had worked in the journalism program at the John S. and James L. Knight Foundation for several years and was previously a multimedia business journalist.

 Members

-As of November 2024, INN has 475 members, up from 189 in March 2019 and 60 in 2011.

-In 2023, 48% of newsrooms that applied to become members were accepted, with others not meeting membership standards like editorial independence, quality of journalism and transparency around who funds their work.
+As of November 2024, INN has 475 members, up from 189 in March 2019, and 60 in 2011.
+In 2023, 48 per cent of newsrooms that applied to become members were accepted, with others not meeting membership standards like editorial independence, quality of journalism and transparency around who funds their work.
 Most outlets, as of 2023, were focused at the state and local level.
 A growing number of outlets also reported having volunteers play a significant role.
 As of February 2024, the median member had 4 staffers and $271,000 in revenue.